Kriptikz/ore-desktop-app/README.md

 - OreV2 is under active development.
 The on-chain program can be changed, updated, or deleted at any time causing this desktop app to stop functioning properly.
 - This desktop app is also under active development.
 Use at your own discretion.
+- *Mac Not Supported* - An issue with Bevy results in excessively high usage.
+[Bevy Issue 10261](https://github.com/bevyengine/bevy/issues/10261)

 ## Getting Started